Anivice/lzw/README.md

 in almost every example.
 As a compensation for this, we compress the result of Huffman Coding again, with LZW.
 This helps further reduce redundancies in the Huffman Coding result.
+The Same strategy is used in a low entropy result from Arithmetic Coding.

 However, some patterns are still more likely to have a higher compression ratio for LZW.
 In this implementation, we did parallel compression.